qqself/qqself/client-web/README.md

 ## Development

 Using `vite` and `rsw` hot reload is supported for both TypeScript and Rust.
 Run `yarn start` and then `yarn build` in another terminal.

+Minimum `NodeJS` version is 18 as we are using `fetch` API in tests